allison9y/prestoi/README.md

   1. input_fasta : file path to the target fasta file
   2. stoichiometries : comma separated valid stoichiometries intended to be tested
   3. output_path : desired output path for the results
-  4. num_models : number of models intended to be generated for each stoichiometry
+  4. num_models : number of models(in the multiple of 5) intended to be generated for each stoichiometry

 This script will run all the required steps and print the results upon completion.
 Also /path/to/output_dir/ will contain a directory named after the input fasta file name which will contain: